prasanganath/Simple-Color-Game/README.md

-# Simple-Color-Game
+# Simple-Logic-Game
-Find the rgb colours.
+1.Find the rgb colours.